NoeliaRominaAcosta/NoeliaRominaAcosta/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Noelia
 ==============================================================================================================================

-Javascript Fullstack Developer
+Fullstack Developer
 ------------------------------

 I chose to study for a degree in softwware because i´m really passionate for technology, i love coding, it´s a challenge, my life style and my hobbie.
 I find facing new challenges really motivating.

 * 🌍  I'm based in Buenos Aires
 * ✉️  You can contact me at [noeliaromina20@gmail.com](mailto:noeliaromina20@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm learning C#
 * 🤝  I'm open to collaborating on frontend and backend projects
 * ⚡  I am a goal-oriented worker; I enjoy working by setting specific goals for myself and accomplishing them, it motivates me to work hard